bdintelligence20/bcc/parallel-build-guide.md

 - `cloudbuild-geoip.yaml`: Builds and deploys the GeoIP service to Cloud Run
 - `cloudbuild-frontend.yaml`: Builds and deploys the Frontend to App Engine
-- `cloudbuild-admin-backend.yaml`: Builds and deploys the Backend Admin to Cloud Run
+- `cloudbuild-admin-backend.yaml`: Builds and deploys the Backend Admin to App Engine Flexible
-- `cloudbuild-web-backend.yaml`: Builds and deploys the Backend Web to Cloud Run
+- `cloudbuild-web-backend.yaml`: Builds and deploys the Backend Web to App Engine Flexible
 - `cloudbuild-admin.yaml`: Builds and deploys the Admin Panel to App Engine

 ## Setting Up Cloud Build Triggers